 Professor Turley also served as the legal expert in the review of polygamy laws in the British of Columbia (Canada) Supreme Court.
 In the latter case, he argued for the decriminalization of plural union and conjugal unions.
 In 2012, Turley also represented the makers of “Five Wives Vodka” (Ogden’s Own Distillery) in challenging an effective ban on the product in Idaho after officials declared the product to be offensive to Mormons.
 After opposing to the ban on free speech and other grounds, the state of Idaho issued a letter apologizing for public statements made by officials and lifting the ban on sale for “Five Wives Vodka.”

 Turley has served as a consultant on homeland security and constitutional issues, including the Florida House of Representatives.
 He also served as the consultant to the Puerto Rico House of Representatives on the impeachment of Gov. Aníbal Acevedo Vilá.

 His award-winning blog is routinely ranked as one of the most popular legal blogs by AVVO.
-His blog was selected as the top News/Analysis site in 2013, the top Legal Opinion Blog of 2011 in the ABA Journal competition and was previously selected as the top Law Professor Blog and Legal Theory Blog.
+His blog was selected as the top News/Analysis site in 2013, the top Legal Opinion Blog in 2011 as well as prior selections as the top Law Professor Blog and Legal Theory Blog.
 It was also ranked in the top 20 constitutional law blog in 2018.
 It has been regularly ranked by the ABA Journal in the top 100 blogs in the world.
 In 2012, Turley has selected as one of the top 20 legal experts on Twitter by Business Insider.
 In 2013, the ABA Journal inducted the Turley Blog into its Hall of Fame.

 Professor Turley received his B.A. at the University of Chicago and his J.D. at Northwestern.
 In 2008, he was given an honorary Doctorate of Law from John Marshall Law School for his contributions to civil liberties and the public interest.